krustlet/krustlet/docs/howto/krustlet-on-gke.md

 ## Step 6: Run Krustlet as a service

 Create `krustlet.service` in `/etc/systemd/system/krustlet.service` on the VM.
-Make sure to change the value of `PFX_PASSWORD` to the password you set for your certificate.

 ```
 [Unit]